 Budget Calendar Nov Dec Jan Feb Mar Apr May Jun Jul Aug Sep Financial Forecast Development Budget staff compared historical revenues with projections.
-Financial Forecast revised based on 2013 actual data.
+Financial Forecast revised based on 2014 actual data.
 Technology Review Committee (TRC) TRC evaluated and ranked Division technology plans based on criteria that focus on technical merit and how the plan relates to the mission of the department and the County.
 Capital Improvement Program Committee The CIP committee review ed all of the requests for projects with significant multi-year benefits (such as buildings and roads), and ranked projects in order of importance in two categories: facilities/drainage and roads/intersections/bridges.
-Environmental Scans Departments submitted a list of factors external to the department that could impact the funding they need to provide current levels of service throughout 2015, such as grow th in service volume or contractual changes.
+Environmental Scans Departments submitted a list of factors external to the department that could impact the funding they need to provide current levels of service throughout 2015 and 2016, such as grow th in service volume or contractual changes.
 Planning Retreat The Board of County Commissioners, County Manager, Division Directors and other staff meet in mid-February to outline the Commissioner's financial and policy goals for the organization.
 Base Budget Development for Tax and Non-Tax Supported Funds Departments received and developed budget requests to meet budget targets in property tax supported funds and developed balanced budgets for non-property tax supported funds.
 Prioritized Departmental Inventories for Tax Supported Funds Departments inventoried all programs and services using a Prioritization Inventory Tool.
 Departments used the inventories to determine which programs and services they would "Buy First" (Highest Priority-90 percent) and "Buy Last" (10 percent) with an emphasis on programs and services in tax supported funds.
 The tools were submitted to and review ed by the Budget Office.
 After the Budget Office's review, the "Buy Last" items were then review ed by the Budget Team.
 Budget Department Review Budget staff review ed departmental inventories and prepared materials for budget hearings.
 Budget Hearings Division directors and elected and appointed officials discussed programs and services provided by their departments in public meetings before the County Manager, Budget staff, and the Board of County Commissioners.
-Manager's Recommended Budget The County Manager utilized the Prioritization Inventory Tools and information gathered in budget hearings to make recommendations for the budget.
+Recommended Budget Senior Management utilized the Prioritization Inventory Tools and information gathered in budget hearings to make recommendations for the budget, along with significant input from Commissioners.
 Public Hearing and Budget Adoption Members of the public are invited to comment on the budget at regular meetings of the Board of County Commissioners.
 Legal notice of the last public hearing is published at least 10 days prior to the hearing stating the maximum budgeted expenditure and property tax levy.
 Adopted Budget Preparation Information in the adopted budget document is updated.

-2015 Annual Operating Budget Development Calendar
+2016 Annual Operating Budget Development Calendar

-2014 Action February 12 County Commission Planning Retreat February 27 2014 Budget Development Process presented to Departments March 28 Department Base Budget Request, Decision Packages, Revenue Packages and Personnel Changes Due to Budget Office April 11 Prioritization Inventory Tool and Alternative Reduction Proposals Due to Budget Office April 22-30 Divisional Budget Submissions and Prioritization Review with Budget Team and County Manager May 14-May 21 County Commission Budget Hearings June 4 Solid Waste Fee Adopted July 16 Recommended Budget Presented to County Commissioners by County Manager July 23 Last "Up" Day for Changes to Recommended Budget July 30 First Public Hearing August 11 Second Public Hearing August 13 Budget Adoption August 25 Budget Certified to County Clerk
+2015 Action February 18 County Commission Planning Retreat February 27 2016 Budget Development Process presented to Departments March 30 Department Base Budget Request, Decision Packages, Revenue Packages and Personnel Changes Due to Budget Office April 13 Prioritization Inventory Tool and Alternative Reduction Proposals Due to Budget Office April 27-May 1 Divisional Budget Submissions and Prioritization Review with Budget Team and County Manager May 14-May 21 County Commission Budget Hearings June 10 Solid Waste Fee Adopted July 20 Recommended Budget Presented to County Commissioners July 22 Last "Up" Day for Changes to Recommended Budget July 29 First Public Hearing August 6 Second Public Hearing August 12 Budget Adoption August 25 Budget Certified to County Clerk